gkarakatsoulis/NeoSpan/README.md

 ## Features
 - Split/Filter the BAM file based on the regions annotated by the pathologist.
 It is strongly recommended to include normal (non-tumor) regions.
-- Within each region, mutation calling (SNV detection) using spatial and/or cell-type information (Modified **SComatic** tool).
+- Within each region, mutation calling (SNV detection) incorporating spatial and/or cell-type information (Modified, Region-Informed **SComatic** tool).
+The normal region is used for further artifact and germline variant exclusion.
-- Construct region specific feature-spot matrices and exclude those that appear in the normal region.
+- For the non-normal regions, construct region-specific feature-spot matrices.
+Those matrices will not contain SNVs that appear in the normal region since they were removed in the previous step.
 - Neoantigen prediction using the **pVACseq**.
 - DGE analysis between mutated and unmutated spots, within the tumor region.
 - Spatial statistics.